akikoo/one-web-boilerplate/README.md

 inlines and minifies styles in the same order that you @import-ed them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above) before anything else.

-If you need to overwrite common rules, or add new ones on a page level, you can do so by creating a new stylesheet in /webroot/assets/scss/pages.
-Page specific stylesheet must have the same name than the page that uses it.
-This way the page specific stylesheet is automatically included in the template, as well as minified for deployment.

-So you basically have two possible main routes here: go responsive, or go modular (or preferably both).
 Keep in mind that if you work with Sass, you should only do changes in /webroot/assets/scss/ directory, as the files in /webroot/assets/css/ will obviously be the generated ones, rewritten on each save or build.

 New stylesheets you create should probably be placed in /webroot/assets/scss/components/modules.
 Remember to add @import rules for any new styles in main.scss and main-ie.scss.
 After the base styles, the order in which the module stylesheets are included should't matter (you write your styles carefully, right?)
 The idea is that module